Open-Ended Survey Questions Analysis: What's Happening With AI?

 Advancements in NLP technology may point to a future where analysis of survey results relies more heavily on the rich data in responses to open-ended survey questions.
 (Tweet this!)
 This would have a major impact on survey analysis—and would also have a significant impact on survey design.

-At Perceptyx, we start with customized survey design to uncover the insights you need to address your business’ biggest challenges.
+At Perceptyx, we start with customized survey design to help you see what matters in addressing your business’ biggest challenges.
 Our survey platform enables real-time, accurate analysis of survey responses—including analysis of the rich data from open-ended question responses using NLP.
 The Perceptyx platform collects and puts the data you need at your fingertips, organized in an easy-to-understand format.
 Get in touch and let us show you how we can help you gain maximum insight from your next employee survey.